-Your due diligence is important when selecting the right mobile developer.
+Your due diligence is important when hiring mobile app developers.
 So is asking the right questions.
 The trouble is, if you’re not familiar with mobile app development, you might not know which questions to ask.

-Here are six questions you should ask when hiring a mobile development team.
+Here are seven questions you should ask when hiring mobile app developers.
 I’ve also included follow-up questions for each, to help you dig down to the most important answers.
-Finally, if you want more inside info and perspective on how the best apps are actually built, our free webinar will provide just that.

 1. What are some of the mobile apps you’ve developed?

 Obviously, they’re going to tell you about their mobile development “wins” here.
 That’s good, because you want to know what they consider their wins to be.
-The main thing to listen for is how these past experiences relate to your needs.
+But when hiring mobile app developers, the main thing to listen for is how these past experiences relate to your needs.
 Do they make the connection themselves, or do you have to draw it out?
 And what mobile applications have they published that you can see and investigate for yourself?

 - Tell me about a project similar to ours that you’ve done.
 Describe how you you completed it from start to finish.